Rubzio/styleguides/clean-abap/CleanABAP.md

 ```

 When you find something like this, delete it.
-The code is obviously not needed because your application works and all tests are green.
+The code is obviously not needed because your application works.
 Deleted code can be reproduced from the version history later on.
 If you need to preserve a piece of code permanently, copy it to a file or a `$TMP` or `HOME` object.